4tronix/TestStuff/README.md

 ## Driving the robot
 The simplest way to drive robot is by using the `go()` or `goms()` blocks.
-With each of these blocks you specify Forward or Reverse, and a speed from 0 to 100 Both motors will be driven at the selected speed and direction
+With each of these blocks you specify Forward or Reverse, and a speed from 0 to 100.
+Both motors will be driven at the selected speed and direction.
 ```blocks
 // Move forward at speed 60 forever
 minibit.go(mbDirection.Forward, 60)